ninehills/Eden/README.rst

 Event
 =======

-When you add job to scheduler, you see a event arugement. it is a specfic how to fresh leaderboard.
+When you add job to scheduler, you see a event arugement. it is a specfic when to run task.
 Current event supports three types:

 at
 ----